 MAC Filtering Setup

 MAC Filtering is only effective on ATM PVCs configured in Bridge mode.
 FORWARDED means that all MAC layer frames will be FORWARDED except those matching with any of the specified rules in the following table.
 BLOCKED means that all MAC layer frames will be BLOCKED except those matching with any of the specified rules in the following table.

-MAC Filtering Policy For Each Interface: WARNING: Changing from one policy to another of an interface will cause all defined rules for that interface to be REMOVED AUTOMATICALLY!
+BLOCKED means that all MAC layer frames will be BLOCKED except those matching with any of the specified rules in the following table.
+BLOCKED means that all MAC Filtering Policy For Each Interface: WARNING: Changing from one policy to another of an interface will cause all defined rules for that interface to be REMOVED AUTOMATICALLY!
 You will need to create new rules for the new policy.

-Interface Interface Policy Change
+Interface Policy Change

-atm0.1 atm0.1 FORWARD
+atm0.1 FORWARD E]

-Choose Add or Remove to configure MAC filtering rules.
-A maximum 36 MAC filters can be configured.
+Choose Add or Remove to con figure MAC filtering rules.
+A maxir Change Policy

-Interface Destination MAC Source MAC Remove
+Interface Protocol Destination MAC Source MAC Remove

 atm0.1 IGMP 00:11:22:33:44:AA 00:11:22:33:44:BB

-· · · · · · · · · · · · · · · · · · · · ·
+-

 Add Remove

 - Change Policy: There are two policies for the MAC filters: FORWARDED and BLOCKED.
 Select the Change checkbox and click the Change Policy button to change from one policy to another.
-When you set FORWARDED, it means that all MAC layer frames will be forwarded except those matching with any of the specified rules in the table (shown in Figure 4-33).
-While BLOCKED means that all MAC layer frames will be blocked except those matching with any of the specified rules in the preceding table. - Add: Click the Add button, and then you can add a new MAC Filter in the next screen (shown in Figure 4-33). - Remove: Select the check box in the table (shown in Figure 4-33) and then click the Remove button, and then the corresponding entry will be deleted in the table.
+When you set FORWARDED, it means that all MAC layer frames will be forwarded except those matching with any of the specified rules in the table (shown in Figure 4-35).
+While BLOCKED means that all MAC layer frames will be blocked except those matching with any of the specified rules in the preceding table. - Add: Click the Add button, and then you can add a new MAC Filter in the next screen (shown in Figure 4-35). - Remove: Select the checkbox in the table (shown in Figure 4-35) and then click the Remove button, and then the corresponding entry will be deleted in the table.